prodsters/property_web_builder/README.md

 Property Web Builder
 ====================
 This is a ready to use Laravel based web application for creating real estate websites.

+ **Note that the in-progress branch contains the latest feature.
+However, masters branch contains the most stable updates**

 Description
 ============